powerhousepro69/videoinfox/readme.md

 ### *Where video download and play is a clipboard copy away . . .*

+## Next new feature will be -Browse in Download Playlist
+        BROWSE THE URL PLAYLIST.
+ONLY DOWNLOAD THE VIDEOS YOU WANT FROM THE PLAYLIST.

 ![Videoinfox HOME](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/HOME.png)

 ### 100% Linux Shell Script.
 Videoinfox is one file under one megabyte.